christophjurczyk/LTC1392_Arduino_Library/README.md

 You can choose between two measurement ranges: `false` for 1 V range and `true` for 0.5 V range.
 This voltage range is used to measure the voltage drop over shunt resistor based on the current.
 The current is internally calcluated with the following equation:

 I_shunt = (+Vin-(-Vin))/R_shunt

+That's it.
+There are also some examples available for better understanding.